Design for additive manufacturing: Topology optimization

 Topology optimization is a type of structural optimization technique which can optimize material layout within a given design space.
-Compared to other typical structural optimization techniques, such as size optimization or shape optimization, topology optimization can update both shape and topology of a part.
-However, the complex optimized shapes obtained from topology optimization are always difficult to handle for traditional manufacturing processes such as CNC machining.
-To solve this issue, additive manufacturing processes can be applied to fabricate topology optimization result.
-However, it should be noticed, some manufacturing constraints such as minimal feature size also need to be considered during the topology optimization process.
-Since the topology optimization can help designers to get an optimal complex geometry for additive manufacturing, this technique can be considered one of DfAM methods.
+Compared to other typical structural optimization techniques, such as size optimization or shape optimization, topology optimization improves efficiency for material usage in a part.
+In addition to this the complex optimized shapes obtained from topology optimization can handle complex interior geometries which take more resources to handle for traditional manufacturing processes like CNC machining.
+To address this issue, additive manufacturing can be used to fabricate these topology-optimized parts.
+A factor of topology optimization comes from manufacturing constraints.
+Small feature sizes also need to be considered as they can either prove as weak points in the manufacturing process and an obstacle during the topology optimization process.
+Achieving optimal geometry and slicing for additive manufacturing, balancing production quality with efficiency, is also aided by machine learning and generative AI techniques, including multimodal approaches.